Chigang Pagoda: Architecture

 The pagoda is built in an octagonal shape.
 It stands 53.7 m tall.
 The base has a diameter of 12.5 m.
 The pagoda has nine exterior floor sections.
 Inside the pagoda, it consist of 17 levels which keeps the nine sections together.

 Restoration

 Because of neglect and exposure to the elements over the centuries, the Chigang Pagoda deteriorated.
 The external wall cracked, the foundation started to sink, and the floors became uneven due to neglect.
 At one stage, the pagoda leaned about 1.05 m from the vertical.

 In 1996 the Guangzhou authorities started work on its restoration, but this was never completed due to a lack of funds.
 In 1998 the Guangzhou Municipal Cultural Relics Management raised RMB 1.60 million to fund restoration of the Pagoda.
 The restoration and inspection was completed in mid-1999.

 Transport

-The pagoda can be reached by rail.
-It is near Canton Tower Station (previously called Chigang Pagoda Station) on line 3 and Kecun Station on line 3 and line 8 of the Guangzhou Metro.
+The pagoda can be reached by metro.
+It is near Chigang Pagoda station on Line 12 and Canton Tower station on Line 3.
 However, the pagoda is not open to the public.